First ever winner of the Spiel des Jahres - sitll going strong after 40 years

 Hare & Tortoise is an unusual race game in that movement is governed by skill rather than chance.
 Instead of rolling dice to find out how far to move, you can always move forwards as far as you like - but only if you can afford to pay for it.
 This you do by consuming units of energy called carrots.
 The 65 carrots you start with are just enough to get you home one square at a time by spending one carrot per move.
 Alternatively, they're enough to get you up to ten squares forward in a single leap, and you can earn more by carefully choosing which square to land on.

-But there's a catch!
-The catch is that the further you move in one turn, the faster the cost of moving accelerates.
-Therefore - The skill of the game lies in choosing which square to move to and whether to play hare- or tortoise-wise according to your position.
+The skill of the game lies in choosing which square to move to and whether to play hare- or tortoise-wise according to your position.
 The fun of the game lies in changing other runner's positions by overtaking them - or even undertaking them by moving backwards.

 So, unlike traditional race games, Hare & Tortoise is won by superior strategy and player interaction.
 The element of chance is not only reduced to a minimum, but can be eliminated altogether by agreeing to avoid landing on Hare squares, which are, by design, the only external chance elements in the game.